heet007-code/CLIP-disease-xray/README.md

 * **Description**: A large, de-identified dataset of chest X-rays associated with radiology reports collected from the Beth Israel Deaconess Medical Center.
 * **Format**: JPEG images extracted from the DICOM format, paired with free-text reports.
 * **Usage in This Project**: We extract rare disease instances from the reports and construct a smaller, task-specific subset for few-shot learning and zero-shot evaluation.
-* **Note** There are certain privacy agreements and steps that must be taken before accessing this dataset.
+* **Note**: There are certain privacy agreements and steps that must be taken before accessing this dataset.
 Visit the physionet website for more details.
 Without these necessary steps the code for creating a mini-dataset stored under RD will not work, nor can the images be accessed.

 ---

 ## GPU & Cloud Resources

-This project leverages [Kaggle Notebooks](https://www.kaggle.com/code) with GPU acceleration (Tesla P100 or T4) to facilitate fast training and inference.
+This project leverages [Kaggle Notebooks](https://www.kaggle.com/code) with GPU acceleration (Tesla P100, T4) to facilitate fast training and inference.
 All experiments are reproducible via provided code and notebooks.

 ---